zugdud/flume-water-prometheus-exporter/README.md

 - Reduce scrape interval if needed
 - Monitor the number of devices and metrics

-**Flow Rate Errors (404):**
+**Flow Rate Issues:**
-- The exporter now calculates flow rate from recent water usage data
+- The exporter now uses the direct flow rate endpoint `/users/{user_id}/devices/{device_id}/query/active`
-- This resolves the previous 404 error from the non-existent `/current_interval` endpoint
+- This provides real-time flow rate data directly from the Flume API
-- Flow rate is calculated using the last 5 minutes of minute-level data
+- No more complex calculations from water usage data

 **Rate Limiting Issues:**
 - If you see "429 Too Many Requests" errors, increase your `API_MIN_INTERVAL`